Mark Richardson opens up about his shock AM Show TV exit: 'I'll come back even stronger' - NZ Herald

 "One of the things I like on The Project is you meet a superstar every now and then.
 They are ordinary people doing extraordinary things.
 You grow – your general knowledge grows."

-While he also works as a cricket commentator and host of The Block NZ, the latest season of which finishes next week after two years in the making, Mark's big dream is to have his own programme.
+While he also works as a cricket commentator and host of The Block NZ, the latest season of which finishes this weekend after two years in the making, Mark's big dream is to have his own programme.

 "It might not be like the Holmes show or Hosking – it might have a more entertainment slant to it.
 The ultimate goal is to have a large say about how you want the show to look."